Let’s take you on a tour of some of the perfect Riyadh restaurants.

 Mirage is the perfect choice for good Chinese food.
 It offers an expansive selection of Chinese dishes along with some Taiwanese additions.

 The variety of choices comes with portions of sharable sizes.
-But, what really makes Mirage enticing is its beautiful interior décor of massive aquariums with colorful fish.
+But what makes Mirage enticing is its beautiful interior décor of massive aquariums with colorful fish.

-Its illuminated waiting areas, and a pond, right in the center of the dining space makes it more beautiful.
+Its illuminated waiting areas and a pond, right in the center of the dining space, make it more beautiful.

 This decor keeps the children busy, making it most suitable for families.
 Despite its high-end interior, the prices at the Mirage are very reasonable.